nadpi/Image-Filters/README.md

 1. Counting Sort
 2. Selecting Kth smallest element in the array without sorting it (Textbook sec.
 9.2). where K = T to exclude the smallest T values, then on the remaining array, apply the algorithm again to exclude the largest T values.
 Finally, calculate the average of the remaining values

-ㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤFigure 2: Effect of the alpha-trim filter with window size = 5x5 and trim value T = 5
+Figure 2: Effect of the alpha-trim filter with window size = 5x5 and trim value T = 5
 ![image](https://github.com/MinnaMohammed/Image-Filters/assets/83884890/32980637-4cda-4291-9ea4-93297ec0dd44)

 Image with uniform and salt & pepper noises